lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-09-30-Intro_Lambda_Calculus.md

 layout: post
 title:  Introduction to the λ-calculus
 usemathjax: true
-tags: [general, logic, lambda calculus]
+tags: [general, logic, Alan Turing, lambda calculus]
 ---
 The [λ-calculus](https://plato.stanford.edu/entries/lambda-calculus/) has had a pervasive impact on computer science – and not just in functional programming languages,